vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/01-dev-experience.md

 **Create Workload**

-Application Toolkit provides an abstraction layer to define application workloads and maintain a clean separation of responsibilities between developers and operators.
+Application Toolkit provides an abstraction layer to define application workloads and maintain a clean separation of concerns between developers and operators.

 As a developer, you provide the values unique to your application, such as the git repo and branch.

 Use the tanzu CLI to deploy a workload to the platform.
+The `--tail` option will stream logs to the terminal window.
 ```terminal:execute
 command: |-
     tanzu apps workload create my-first-workload \